Trevodorax/zalde-map-builder/README.md

 If it doesn't work, just use a good OS and it should be just fine !

-The, run make to generate the executable file :
+Then, run make to generate the executable file :

 `make`